christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 infrastructure.
 While some clashes did occur, most civilians received their presence as a welcome help.

-##### Main contributors and equipment
+##### Main contributors and equipment during early crisis

 Force composition of UNFIBAL forces consists mainly of bangladeshi, rwandan, ghanaian and egyptian personell.

-Other countries also contribute specialized personell or commanding officers, but the bulk of policing and sercurity forces come from those nations.
+Other countries also contribute specialized personell or commanding officers, but the bulk of policing and security forces come from those nations.

 Their equipment is also provided by their consecutive armies, but european and western nations did contribute vehicles, as their equipment is better suited for